Paris Travel Guide

 Keep planning

-Next: If you want Paris to feel effortless, start with where you sleep and how you arrive.
+Next step: if you want Paris to feel easier from the moment you arrive, start with where you stay and how you move around the city.